Learning a Stochastic Differential Equation Model of Tropical Cyclone Intensification from Reanalysis and Observational Data: Equation Learning

 This is a Best Subset Selection problem \cite{zhu_polynomial_2020}.
 In general, this problem is NP-Hard \cite{davis_adaptive_1997} due to concavity of the regularization penalty.
 A variety of greedy approximate algorithms are available such as Matching Pursuit \cite{mallat_matching_1993}, Orthogonal Matching Pursuit \cite{cai_orthogonal_2011}, and Least-Absolute Shrinkage and Selection Operator (LASSO) \cite{hastie_statistical_2015}.
 Advances in Mixed Integer Quadratic Programming solvers has enabled tractable global solutions for some problems \cite{bertsimas_learning_2023}.
 We use the recently developed Absolute Best-Subset Selection (ABESS) algorithm because of its computational efficiency and favorable convergence properties \cite{zhu_polynomial_2020}.

-To assess how many terms to include, we plot the cost using 5-fold cross validation over the training dataset as a function of the number of included terms $k$ in Figure \ref{fig:sparsity_plot}.
+To assess how many terms to include, we plot the cost on the validation dataset using a model trained on training dataset as a function of the number of included terms $k$ in Figure \ref{fig:sparsity_plot}.
 We select $k=10$ terms as a tradeoff between skill and model complexity and find a 38\% reduction in error compared to persistence on the validation dataset.
 The model is trained using IBTrACS storms from 2016 to 2020 which have been matched to ERA5 counterparts \cite{hodges_how_2017}.
 The training-validation split is $90\%-10\%$ and storms are chosen at random.
 The testing dataset is all storms from 1979 to 2015.